 “Untitled” – Fat Kids from Outer Space

-Location: S. Claiborne Ave. and S. Miro St.
+Location: S. Claiborne Avenue at S. Miro Street

 When Mid City Pizza’s owner, Rand opened the first location on Banks St., he knew he wanted some pizza-inspired original art.
 After seeing work from Fat Kids, he reached out through some common friends and commissioned the first ever Mid City Pizza Mural.
 The new Uptown location for Mid City Pizza (formerly Naked Pizza) is the 3rd installment of murals by Fat Kids from Outer Space for the Mid City Pizza restaurants.
 Inspired by graffiti, the work of the Dadaists, classic American cartoons and cheap American culture, Fat Kids drew inspiration for this mural from the greatest pizza lovers to ever live–the Teenage Mutant Ninja Turtles.